This flexible funding is a game-changer for small organisations. We have acquired an office and retained dedicated staff.”

 How the Women's Rights Fund works

-The Women’s Rights Fund provides multi-year, flexible funding to grassroots organisations so they can invest in their own priorities.
+The Women’s Rights Fund provides three-year funding to community organisations to invest in their own priorities.

-This marks one of Oxfam’s first deliberate commitments to devolve more resources and power to grassroots organisations and become a better partner.
-It is part of Oxfam’s new strategy to change the way that we work.
+It is part of Oxfam’s new strategy to change the way that we work and become a better partner.
 It is inspired by Oxfam’s longstanding work with women’s rights organisations, and our research report, A Leap of Faith.

 How does it work?